Winning The Battle In Your Mind

 Philippians 4:8

-Philippians 4:8 indicates that we must be intentional about redirecting our thoughts to the things mentioned in this verse.
+Philippians 4:8 indicates that we must intentionally redirect our thoughts to the things mentioned in this verse.

 We have to make a conscious and deliberate decision to think about and act on the right things mentioned in the verse.
 Many times, this requires an iron will on our part.
 Redirecting our thoughts to do the right things takes hard work.